hosman-1/ece5831-2024-final-project/README.md

-# ECE-5831 - Pattern Recognition and Neural Networks Final Project
+# ECE-5831 - Final Project
-## Using Kaggle Dataset:
+## Using Online Dataset:
 In the report and presentation (linked at the end of this README), I mention two approaches.
 The first one is the Kaggle dataset approach which failed.
 I created a separate repository for that one since it would make this repository too big and disorganized.
 The link to that repository is [here](https://github.com/hosman-1/ece5831-project-failed)

 ## Using Custom Dataset: